Kyle-Pu/Machine-Learning-With-Octave/Multi-Class Classification for Reading Handwritten Digits/README.md

 # One-Vs-All Logistic Regression for Multiclass Classification
 These programs train several logistic regression algorithms at once which then can be implemented in one-vs-all logistic regression to allow our ML model to categorize between multiple classes.
-Also, I've created a prediction algorithm used to predict on new data given to our program.
+First, we train all the logistic regression classifiers.
+Then, we can use the prediction algorithm to sort our data and determine the level of accuracy our model provides.

 # Specifics
 This folder contains programs that train an ML model to recognize handwritten numbers.